maxdz-gmbh/mdz_ansi_16/README.md

 **7. No Memory Overhead:** The functions are designed to process input data without making internal memory allocations or using dynamic memory.

+**8. Metadata encapsulated:** String controls its Size and Capacity, thus making automatical checking and if necessary adjustment during each string function call.

 [mdz_ansi_alg]: https://github.com/maxdz-gmbh/mdz_ansi_alg

 ## mdz_ansi_16 Usage